Updated: Aug 22

-As young children, we are taught to include others, be good friends, and perhaps most importantly be cognisant of the feelings of others.
-There was perhaps nothing more devastating then being chosen last by friends for a game or being excluded all together.
-Although the manors in which these situations are occurring has adapted as we age, it is still an all too prevalent phenomenon, especially in the workforce.
+As young children, we are taught to include others, be good friends, and perhaps most importantly, be cognizant of the feelings of others.
+There was perhaps nothing more devastating than being chosen last by friends for a game or being excluded altogether.
+Although the manners in which these situations are occurring have adapted as we age, it is still an all too prevalent phenomenon, especially in the workforce.

 Workplace ostracism is a form of social exclusion that is concerned with the range to which an individual perceives themselves to be shunned, ignored, or excluded outright by other coworkers within their workplace (Xia et al., 2018; Jahanzeb & Fatima, 2017).
-This can occur to varying severity, for various lengths of time episodic and chronic, and cause varying effects on the employee, as will be explored shortly (Sharma & Dhar, 2022).
-Workplace ostracism can be seen in simple behaviours such as coworkers failing to return morning greetings, avoiding eye contact, or in not responding to emails, and in more complex situations such as not being invited to participate in important meetings or being purposefully excluded from social events (Howard et al., 2020; Sharma & Dhar, 2022; Jahanzeb & Fatima, 2017).
-For example, the top selling sales associate, who receives special praise from management, is no longer invited out after work with the rest of the sales team, which he previously would have been, as a direct consequence of him excelling at work.
+This can occur to varying severity, for various lengths of time episodically or chronically, and cause varying effects on the employee, as will be explored shortly (Sharma & Dhar, 2022).
+Workplace ostracism can be seen in simple behaviours, such as coworkers failing to return morning greetings, avoiding eye contact, or in not responding to emails, and in more complex situations, such as not being invited to participate in important meetings or being purposefully excluded from social events (Howard et al., 2020; Sharma & Dhar, 2022; Jahanzeb & Fatima, 2017).
+For example, the top selling sales associate who receives special praise from management is no longer invited out after work with the rest of the sales team, which he previously would have been, as a direct consequence of him excelling at work.

 Recommendations for Organizations to Reduce Workplace Ostracism